hjhuney/Instacart/README.md

 Another methodology would be to examine all the orders in a training set, create a sparse matrix with all products and orders (0=not purchased, 1=purchased), and find cosine similarity between all the products.
 From this, we'll find the most similar items.

 As an example, I developed a simple algorithm for cosine similiarity.
 I tested a few products; the first of which was chocolate sandwich cookies.
 The algorithm's top recommendations included some very similar items, such as "peanut butter cookies", "Ritz crackers", and "rice sea salt & pepper snacks".
-However, some recommendations were more questionable such as "Cara Cara Oranges" and "coleslaw".

-Overall, however, the algorithm seemed to perform reasonably well on specific items such as the cookies.
-The results with frequently purchased items such as the organic turkey burgers seemed more random.
-In this instance, recommendations include "apple + banana fruit bar", "whole milk greek plain yogurt", and "organic unsweetened & salt free sunflower seed oil".
-It's possible that these are good recommendations, but it's not clear on the face of it that there's a definite connection.

-### Order-Based Collaborative Filtering

-Another approach would be to use collaborative filtering on a market basket basis (i.e. order basis) rather than item-basis.
-In this case, we'd search for similar market baskets and find commonly purchased items in those baskets.
-We'd then filter out the items already in the customers' baskets, and recommend other items frequently purchased.

-The benefit of this approach over the previous ones is that we're basing our recommendations on the whole market basket rather than a single item.
-This way we may be able to find deeper connections.
-The downside is tha we may tend to get a lot of very popular items that are more coincidental than relevant to the customer.

-### Singular Value Decomposition (SVD)

-Many high performing competitive algorithms in the recommender system sphere rely on Singular Value Decomposition ("SVD").
-SVD is related to Principal Components Analysis ("PCA") and searches for latent (hidden) factors in the data in order to group the elements.